jakkaj/ml-train-deploy-vsts-k8s/Writeup/readme.md

 ### Processing the variables

-The end artefact of this first stage of the build is a Helm Chart.
+To help parameterise the deployment (with the environment variables) we're using [Helm Charts](https://github.com/kubernetes/helm).
+Helm Charts provide great flexability at multiple points along the development workflow.
+The large potion of the configuration can be performed as part of the template by the developer - then checked in to source control.
+This work is performed in the `templates` director.

+The only section the build needs to worry about is the `values.yaml` file which is passed in to Helm during deployment.

+The build will modify this `values.yaml` file and package it with the rest of the chart as a build artifact.
 This chart contains all the environment variables the app needs to operate.
-It's all baked in to the chart so it can be re-deployed at a later time, and later on operations can go back and see what parameters were used when the system was deployed.
+It's all baked in to the chart artifact so it can be re-deployed at a later time, and later on operations can go back and see what parameters were used when the system was deployed.

-The template Helm Chart (under Source\training\helm\traininjob) looks like this:
+The template Helm Chart (under Source\training\helm\trainingjob) looks like this:

 ```yaml
 replicaCount: 1